 This farm is a gathering spot for folks young and old to come and see a variety of animals first-hand and a glimpse into living on a working farm.

 The endeavors taking place here are always evolving.
-Farm tours, natural dye workshops, community events, farm to table dinners, shearing demonstrations, weekend retreats, textile education to name a few.
-New ideas and challenges are always encouraged.
+Farm tours, natural dye workshops, community events, farm to table dinners, shearing demonstrations, weekend retreats, to name a few.

 I believe that we are here to make a difference.
 I believe that it is important to see where our clothes come from, and to provide a glimpse into the world of farming, hard work, and living in harmony with Mother Nature.